f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 While both switch fabrics are active, there is 1.6Tbs of switching capacity between all the blades in the system.
 If one of the switch fabrics should fail, then the total bandwidth will be cut in half to 800Gbs on the backplane, and each blade will be limited to 100Gbs of backplane capacity.
 Note that the current throughput rating on the BX110 blades (95Gb) will not push the backplane to full capacity, even if there is a single system controller failure.

 The architecture is similar in the CX1610 chassis, although the system controllers have much higher capacity (3.2Tbs each).
 The layer2 switch fabric function performed by the system controllers runs in an active-active manner.
 Both switch fabrics are active, and each BX520 blade is dual homed (from each slot) with a 100Gb backplane connection to each system controller (200Gb total per slot).
-Each BX520 blade takes up 2 slots in the CX1610 chassis, so the blade has an aggregate of 400gb (4 x 100gb) backplane connectivity.
-On the BX5200 blade, the four 100Gb backplane ports are bonded together in a static Link Aggregation Group (LAG).
-Traffic destined for other blades in the system will hash over the two links (assuming both are active), then traverse the switch fabrics on the system controllers on its way to the destination blade.
+Each BX520 blade takes up 2 slots in the CX1610 chassis, so the blade has an aggregate of 400Gb (4 x 100Gb) backplane connectivity.
+On the BX520 blade, the four 100Gb backplane ports are bonded together in a static Link Aggregation Group (LAG).
+Traffic destined for other blades in the system will hash over the four links (assuming both system controllers are active), then traverse the switch fabrics on the system controllers on its way to the destination blade.

 .. image:: images/velos_high_availability/bx520-cx1610-backplane.png
   :align: center